 - Salesforce expanded its workplace management software and announced $20 million in grants to help schools reopen safely and support distance learning.

-- Salesforce’s Chief Impact Officer Suzanne DiBianca outlines five lessons from the COVID-19 pandemic that can be applied to the climate crisis.
+- Salesforce’s Chief Impact Officer Suzanne DiBianca outlined five lessons from the COVID-19 pandemic that can be applied to the climate crisis.

 - Salesforce launched Work.com for Vaccines to help governments and healthcare organizations more safely and efficiently manage vaccine programs at scale.

 - Salesforce announced Digital 360, bringing together key components and new innovations in the Salesforce Customer 360 platform to help digital leaders transform their customer engagement and accelerate growth in the all-digital, work-from-anywhere world.